-It is for Council to decide if there is to be an opening event.
-Once a final date has been scheduled Council should invite the Minister, the Department and other dignitaries.
-If the invitation is accepted a Department media officer will work with Council on the arrangements and media protocols.
+It is for the recipient to decide if there is to be an opening event.
+Once a final date has been scheduled the applicant should invite the Minister, the Department and other dignitaries.
+If the invitation is accepted a Department media officer will work with the recipient on the arrangements and media protocols.